scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 A SIG can be deployed close to the end-user (i.e., at branches of an enterprise, on a CPE), or it can be deployed within an ISP's network.
 In the latter case, the SIG is called carrier-grade SIG, as it serves multiple customers within the AS where it is deployed.
 This approach has the advantage that it does not require any changes at the customer's premises.
 In order to allow incremental deployability and to ease transition from legacy IP-based Internet to SCION, SIGs can be augmented with  mechanisms allowing them to coordinate and automatically exchange IP prefix information.
 A more detailed description of the SIG and its coordination mechanisms is to be presented in dedicated documents.

+COMMENT: in "why now", we mention transition mechanisms.
+It might not be a bad idea to add a small paragraph about SBAS & SIAM here

 ## Deployment experiences {#deploy}